Capture & Identify unique molecular fingeprints

 Final Focusing

-Our clean parallel Raman beam still needs to be focused as good as possible into our spectrometer unit - or optical fiber - to to maximize signal quality.
-This is done by a simple lens and a linear stage to precisely adjust the focus.
+Our clean parallel Raman beam still needs to be focused into our spectrometer unit - optionally via optical fiber - to maximize signal quality.
+This is done by a simple lens setup and a linear stage to precisely adjust the focus.

 Step 9